NaanProphet/photon-metronome/README.md

 Some networks block the hypermedia UDP library download because the website is HTTP not HTTPS.
 (This happened while I was on Duke's WiFi.)
 If you are unable to visit <http://ubaa.net/shared/processing/udp/> in your computer's browser, then this is likely the issue.

 Workaround is to download it using a cell phone and transfer it over.
-In case that fails some day in the future, I've uploaded the zip under `libraries` in this repo.
+In case that fails some day in the future, I've uploaded the zip under `src/libs` in this repo.
 The SHA512 checksum is saved in a sidecar text file and can be verified using `shasum -c udp.zip.sha512`

 To install the library manually, copy the unzipped `udp` folder into `~/Documents/Processing/libraries/` and restart Processing.